Heybluguy/job-tracker/README.md

 # Job Tracker
+---

+Welcome to Job Tracker.

+There are a few things you need to do to set up before you can start.
+Here are the steps.

+Run 'git clone https://github.com/heybluguy/job-tracker.git' from your terminal in the directory you want to clone to.

+Run 'bundle install'

+Run 'rails db:setup'

+Run 'rails s' and use your favorite web browser to go to localhost:3000
+---
 ## Learning Goals

 * Use migrations to create tables with different data types including indexed foreign keys